Wharncliffe Woodmoor 1, 2 & 3 Colliery: New memorial

-In 2008 Barnsley Councillor Len Picken (Councillor Picken was the Mayor of Barnsley for the municipal year 2007/2008) successfully campaigned to have the old half pulley wheel moved to a more prominent location at the entrance of the Wharncliff Business Park.
+In 2008 Barnsley Councillor Len Picken (Councillor Picken was the Mayor of Barnsley for the municipal year 2007/2008) successfully campaigned to have the old half pulley wheel moved to a more prominent location at the entrance of the Wharncliffe Business Park.
 There was a public appeal that went out via local news media including the BBC.
-The new memorial was a more emotive piece of work that included the half pulley wheel, a stone frieze, sculptured by Harry Malkin, carved in brick supplied and fired by Ibstock brick company Nostel, Wakefield that depicts two miners searching for their lost colleagues and stands about ten feet by eight.
+The new memorial was a more emotive piece of work that included the half pulley wheel, a stone frieze, sculptured by Harry Malkin, carved in brick supplied and fired by Ibstock brick company Nostell, Wakefield that depicts two miners searching for their lost colleagues and stands about ten feet by eight.
 It also includes local news reports from the time of the accident, an information board by local historian Brian Elliot and the names of the Woodmoor victims.
 The ceremony was led by Councillor Picken and Councillor Roy Butterfield.
 More than 100 people attended, including numerous relatives and descendants, some with Welsh origins, and representatives from the NUM.